Illustration showing a CRM dashboard connected to an SMS message bubble, representing SMS CRM integration paths

 Best for: Small marketing teams already committed to one of these CRMs, with modest volume and no in-house engineering.

 Trade-offs: You inherit the CRM vendor’s SMS routing — usually a US or UK number pool, with patchy coverage on African networks.
-Sender ID control is limited.
-Per-message costs are often marked up invisibly on top of carrier rates.
+That international routing is the quiet killer of deliverability for African audiences: messages hop through aggregators instead of landing on the operator directly.
+Sender ID control is limited, and per-message costs are often marked up invisibly on top of carrier rates.

 Path 2: iPaaS connector (Zapier, Make, n8n, Tray.io)